MaxHalford/prince/README.md

 Prince is a library for doing [factor analysis](https://www.wikiwand.com/en/Factor_analysis).
 This includes a variety of methods including [principal component analysis (PCA)](https://www.wikiwand.com/en/Principal_component_analysis) and [correspondence analysis (CA)](https://www.wikiwand.com/en/Correspondence_analysis).
 The goal is to provide an efficient implementation for each algorithm along with a scikit-learn API.

+☝️ I made this package when I was a student at university.
+I have very little time to work on this now that I have a full-time job.
+Feel to contribute and even take ownership if that sort of thing floats your boat.
+Thank you in advance for your understanding.

 ## Table of contents

 - [Table of contents](#table-of-contents)